lucky-wolf/DW2-XL/README.md

 - Fighters & bomber weapons now attack with ion at 75% of their ship equivalents (not much of a threat for full ion defenses at same tech level, but quickly become a threat at mismatched tech levels or if you let your ion defenses lapse)
 - Humans and Teekans use the same Fighter & Bomber techs, but still have better strikecraft for their racial specials
 - Continued to improve naming so like components are listed together in the ship designer
+- Added +1% All Research bonus to ancient knowledge technologies

 ### 1.19.0-Hotfix
 - Reduced damage reduction by 50% globally so that you cannot get into situations where you're dealing with 100% damage reduction